 Memorable to me because this is the place where I first began discovering the beauty of the underwater world, Moalboal is a beautiful place with stunning house reefs and playful turtles.

 What makes this place so exciting is the large school of sardines which call this place home.

 Often, large pelagics attracted by the food grace the diver’s presence and you’ll get to watch an unbelievable show of cat and mouse as the sardines move and change shapes.
 Right by the shore of Panagsama Beach in Moal Boal town, you can find a school of around one million sardines that you can choose to either dive or snorkel with.

 While snorkeling can be loads of fun, from down below, you can sit quietly and watch the school of sardines transform into various shapes.

 Best Dive Sites in Moal Boal

-This spectacular swim through starts at around 30 meters deep and has various exits at around 18 meters.
+This spectacular swim-through starts at around 30m deep and has various exits at around 18m.
 There is also an artificial plane wreck that you can visit while you’re diving in the area.

 Location: Occidental Mindoro